andrewljohnson/coding-for-managers/README.md

 ## License

-This book is MIT-licensed (license.MD included with repo).
+This book is MIT-licensed (see LICENSE file included with repo for full text).